in Gerrards Cross, Rickmansworth, Central London (Southwark, Lambeth, Waterloo) & Online

 If you are experiencing difficulties, contact me to book a session!
 You can talk to me about your concerns and how we can work together.
 You can ask any questions you may have and gain an understanding of how you might get the most out of our working relationship.
 There will be no pressure or obligation to book further sessions unless you wish to.

 As your counsellor, I can provide support in a personalised approach to emotional wellbeing and personal development.
-My commitment to you is to provide support by helping you to identify and work through your difficulties, and enabling you to find your own way forward in life.
+My commitment to you is to provide support by helping you to identify and work through your difficulties, and enabling you to find a way forward in life that you feel is right for you.
 My training in many different approaches enables me to bring together elements of different theories and ways of working.
 This is based on the idea that each person is an individual so one type of therapy doesn't fit everyone.
 I use a Person-Centred approach as a basis of my counselling practice and bring in other theories such as Cognitive Behavioural Therapy, and I can work creatively using materials to ensure that my approach is flexible and tailored to the needs of each individual.

 By being in tune with how you are feeling and by understanding your experiences, I will support you so that you can see a way forward and work towards a growing sense of inner peace and contentment, with more focus and clarity.